Psychloor/AdvancedInvites/README.md

 For just default all in one just change the Default.ogg File

 It'll also create a Localization.json file where you can customize the text for each popup.
-Any of the text's except buttons can have @Username, @WorldName and @InstanceType
+Any of the text's except buttons can have @Username, @WorldName, @InstanceType, and @Region

 ![Popup once you accept an invite](https://i.imgur.com/2J0TMxi.png)